-The Institute will provide a range of opportunities for social service sector staff and representatives to meet with Dr Hussein.
-Details of public lectures and seminars will be made available on this website in the near future.
-For now, you can follow @DrShereeHussein on Twitter and read more about her research and work here.
+The Institute is providing a range of opportunities for social service sector staff and representatives to meet with Dr Hussein.
+Click here to see what’s on.
+You can also follow @DrShereeHussein on Twitter and read more about her research and work here.

 Our Executive Masterclass Program started on Friday 19 May.
 Held over four 1/2 day sessions, this program will support executives and senior managers in not-for-profit community sector organisations adapt to the changing environment and learn new skills to benefit their organisations.

 The remaining sessions are 14 July and 4 August.

 Funding boost announced

 Building on seed funding provided in June 2016, the Victorian Government has announced an additional investment of $2.1m to support the Institute to:

 OFFER two Industry Research Fellow and two PhD Scholarships aimed at the social and community sector.

 INVESTIGATE the contemporary experiences of social service users and develop best practice standards and innovative means of delivery.

 PROMOTE social support as a valuable and rewarding career.

 EMPOWER not-for-profits to reorient to a global market.